 Finastra helps redefine the future of finance to improve millions of lives worldwide

-LONDON, Sept.
-22, 2020 /PRNewswire/ -- Finastra has announced plans around a range of initiatives which will enable its customers to accelerate through change, as well as creating positive outcomes for millions of people around the world.
+SINGAPORE, Sept.
+23, 2020 /PRNewswire/ -- Finastra has announced plans around a range of initiatives which will enable its customers to accelerate through change, as well as creating positive outcomes for millions of people around the world.
 The move is part of the company's ongoing innovation and open cloud platform strategy.

-Through technology and collaboration, Finastra and its customers are set to positively impact over nine million lives around the world, with key areas of focus including:
+Through technology and collaboration, Finastra and its customers are set to positively impact over nine million lives around the world, with key areas of focus in the Asia Pacific region to include:

-1. The SME funding gap – Finastra is piloting a revolutionary microfinance initiative, Trust Machine, in Kenya.
-Together with partners in data, financial literacy, blockchain and scenario modelling, the resulting loan and balance sheet optimization solution aims to reduce the $19bn funding gap by 1% in the country, which could potentially create 50,000 new jobs to encourage sustainable economic growth.

-2. Equality in financial services – Between 2009 and 2015 in the US, it was estimated that up to 1.3 million purchase and refinance loans were rejected for African American and Latinx applicants.
-FinEqual is a hackathon winning idea that is now under investigation at Finastra, designed to spot potential bias in credit decisions.

 Finastra's broad technology product set across lending, payments, treasury and retail banking is powering these initiatives, alongside its FusionFabric.cloud open developer platform.
 It is all underpinned by a comprehensive suite of data-driven insights applications to improve business intelligence; and a suite of transformational services designed to help customers successfully accelerate through change.

-To join our regional webcasts today and tomorrow, which cover these topics in more detail, or to access the recordings visit: https://www.finastra.com/financeforgoodlive
+To find out more, join our APAC webcast today, 23 September, at 11am SGT.
+To register or to access the recording, visit: https://www.finastra.com/financeforgoodlive

 About Finastra